 Or string them together!

-Naturally scent pine cones – if you want scented pine cones but don’t want to buy them or fill your home with artificial scent, here’s how to do it naturally:
+How to naturally scent pine cones (there's many, many more essential oil recipes like this in our Essential Oil Reference Guide!) if you want scented pine cones but don't want to buy them or fill your home with artificial scent, here's how to do it naturally:

 - place a few pine cones in a paper bag